BigDataBiology/macrel/docs/usage.md

 In this example, we use the example file `excontigs.fna.gz` which is a FASTA file with nucleotide sequences, writing the output to `out_contigs`.
-An example of output using this mode can be found at `test/contigs/expected.prediction`.
+An example of output using this mode can be found at `test/contigs/expected.prediction` and `test/contigs/expected.percontigs`, with the latter you can also calculate AMP density.

+Note that the results per contig are only produced when not using the option `cluster`.

 Additionally to the prediction table, this mode also produces two files containing general gene prediction information in the contigs and a fasta file containing the predicted and filtered small genes (<= 100 amino acids).

 To run Macrel on paired-end reads, use the `reads` subcommand: